-Niagara Community Action Program.
+Niagara Community Action Agency assistance programs.

 With a focus on addressing poverty, the Niagara Community Action Program offers information on short term financial assistance.
 Case managers will also work with clients on longer term self-sufficiency, including employment and education.